3DXTalker: Unifying Identity, Lip Sync, Emotion, and Spatial Dynamics in Expressive 3D Talking Avatars: Experiments

 \subsection{Analysis}

-\mypara{Global Emotion Scalability} To further examine the model’s emotion controllability, we compute cosine similarity across seven emotions in the FLAME expression space, as listed in Table~\ref{tab:emotion_similarity}.
+\mypara{Emotion Analysis} To further verify the model’s emotion controllability, we compute cosine similarity across seven emotions in the FLAME expression space, as listed in Table~\ref{tab:emotion_similarity}.
 3DXTalker consistently achieves higher similarity scores than DEEPTalk, demonstrating superior emotion controllability and coherence.
 Figure~\ref{fig:emotion_control_analysis} shows temporal emotion controllability.
-In Figure~\ref{fig:emotion_control_analysis}(a) Without explicit emotion conditioning control, the generated talking head stays near a neutral state with limited affective variation.
-In contrast, Figure~\ref{fig:emotion_control_analysis}(b) shows that our hybrid transition control enables smooth, flicker-free transitions across multiple emotion categories while preserving identity-consistent geometry, indicating that the control signal modulates expression in a structured and continuous manner.
-Moreover, we further present a t-SNE visualization of our expression predictions in \textbf{Appendix ~\ref{append:emotion_expression}}.
+In Figure~\ref{fig:emotion_control_analysis} (a) Without explicit emotion conditioning control, the talking head without emotion condition stays near a neutral state with limited affective variation.
+In contrast, Figure~\ref{fig:emotion_control_analysis} (b) shows that our hybrid transition control enables smooth, flicker-free transitions across multiple emotion categories while preserving identity-consistent geometry, indicating that the control signal modulates expression in a structured and continuous manner.
+Moreover, we further present a t-SNE visualization of our expression predictions in Figure~\ref{fig:emo_cluster}.
 Partial overlaps between angry–disgust and surprise–fear are observed due to their similar facial activation patterns, while other clusters remain well separated, indicating that our model captures meaningful structure in the FLAME expression space.

 \mypara{Pose Analysis} We further analyze both jaw and head pose predictions.
-For jaw pose (Figure~\ref{fig:jaw_pose_analysis}), the predicted jaw-opening pose ($\boldsymbol{\theta}_0^{j}$) trajectories with two individual seeds exhibit temporal consistence with the ground truth and closely follow the audio-amplitude, demonstrating that amplitude conditioning effectively contributes to mouth aperture.
-Regarding head pose (Figure~\ref{fig:head_pose_analysis}), 3DXTalker maintains high stability and continuity across both supported modes.
-The results demonstrate that the model achieves both realistic pose generation and scalable, user-controllable dynamics without introducing abrupt jitter or pose discontinuities.
+For jaw pose (Figure~\ref{fig:jaw_pose_analysis}), the predicted jaw-opening pose ($\boldsymbol{\theta}_0^{j}$) trajectories with two individual seeds exhibit temporal consistency with the ground truth and closely follow the audio-amplitude, demonstrating that amplitude conditioning effectively contributes to mouth aperture.
+Regarding head pose, as shown in Figure~\ref{fig:head_pose_analysis}, 3DXTalker maintains high stability and continuity across both supported modes.
+The results demonstrate that the model achieves both realistic pose generation and controllable dynamics without introducing abrupt jitter or pose discontinuities.